iurii-m/trustfaces-template-verification-1/README.md

 The dataset and code for facial biometric template creation for the paper.

-"Biometric System for Mobile Validation of ID And Travel Documents" Iurii Medvedev, Nuno Gon?alves, Leandro Cruz
+"Biometric System for Mobile Validation of ID And Travel Documents" Iurii Medvedev, Nuno Gonçalves, Leandro Cruz

 which was presented on the conference BIOSIG 2020